Soulhead (album)

-Soulhead (stylized as SOULHEAD) is the first self-titled album by Soulhead.
+Soulhead is the first self-titled album by Soulhead.
 It is their first album under the Avex label, having previously been under Sony Music Entertainment Japan's sub-label onenation.
 It became their second lowest charting album, only reaching #40 on Oricon and staying on the charts for four weeks.

 Information

 Soulhead is the female duo's first original studio album since 2006's Naked and is their first album under the Avex label.
 They were previously under Sony Music Entertainment Japan.

 This is also their first album to not contain any preluding singles, which may have been one of the factors in the album's low ranking.
 The album was only released in CD format with none of the songs containing music videos.

 The album is predominantly R&B and hip hop.

 Oh her official blog, Yoshika apologized for the four-year wait and thanked those who worked hard to bring the album and the fans who were still there.